A Popular Internet Destination Since 1996

 This is not a general-purpose travel site; it is devoted primarily to techniques for improving travel skills (thereby reducing stress), all based on my own personal knowledge and understanding.
 This verifiable information stream is, in fact, the principal attribute that has made the site so popular over the years.
 I do suggest several more broadly-focused sites (on the TraveLinks page) for those who wish them.

-Finally, OneBag.com is not a product review/comparison site.
-You will find plenty of product recommendations, based on personal experience and my own opinions of what constitutes "best in class", but very little in the way of Product A vs. Product B. Frankly, I find most such comparisons to be fundamentally dishonest: they are often tied in some (often surreptitious) way to manufacturers, and they rarely reflect what I would consider rigourous, dispassionate evaluations.
+Finally, OneBag.com is not a product review/comparison site (Kevin Kelly's contrary opinion in his otherwise amazing "Cool Tools: A Catalog of Possibilities" notwithstanding).
+You will find plenty of product recommendations, based on personal experience and my own opinions of what constitutes "best in class", but very little in the way of full-blown reviews, or Product A vs. Product B comparisons.
+Frankly, I find most such "reviews" to be fundamentally dishonest: they are often tied in some (often surreptitious) way to manufacturers, and rarely reflect what I would consider rigourous, dispassionate evaluations.
 To do so (e.g., Consumer Reports) requires an investment in time, equipment, and expertise that is simply insupportable by a non-commercial site such as this one.
 I am always open to (relevant) product suggestions — from suppliers and users — and am happy to update my recommendations whenever I discover better ones.

 Machine translation is not nearly as accurate as one might wish.
 Additionally, some components of the site are inaccessible to the service, and proper spacing (in menus and elsewhere) is often disturbed, depending on the particular language involved.
 So it's an imperfect solution to be sure, but one that I hope will at least partially extend the usefulness of OneBag.com to its international audience.